vdaas/vald/docs/api/serach.md

 ## LinearSearchByID RPC

-LinearSearchByID PRC it the method to linear search similar vectors using by user defined vector ID.<br>
+LinearSearchByID RPC is the method to linear search similar vectors using by user defined vector ID.<br>
 The vector whose ID is same to requested ID should be indexed into the `vald-agent` before searching.

 ### Input